sea-sailor/sea-sailor.github.io/content/blog/sailor2/index.md

 ## Data Cleaning and Deduplication

-We use [sailcraft](https://github.com/sail-sg/sailcraft) to do the data cleaning and deduplication.
-Besides the near deduplication, exact deduplication and heuristics-based data cleaning, we also introduce URL deduplication to remove nearly 50% texts from the dataset, and frequent line removal introduced by Llama 3.
-We find both techniques are effective and can remove noisy information.
+We leveraged [sailcraft](https://github.com/sail-sg/sailcraft) for comprehensive data processing, employing multiple deduplication techniques including near and exact deduplication, heuristics-based cleaning, URL deduplication, and frequent line removal.
+During URL deduplication, we prioritized documents with more content, effectively reducing total tokens by nearly 50%.
+As for the frequent line removal, following the [Llama3 approach](https://arxiv.org/abs/2407.21783), we removed lines appearing more than 5 times in 10M document buckets, successfully eliminating nearly 5% of total tokens—most of which were determined to be meaningless content.

 ## Two-Stage Training

-We adopt the two-stage pre-training approach introduced in the MiniCPM paper.
+We adopt the two-stage pre-training approach introduced in the [MiniCPM paper]().
 In the first stage, we use comprehensive datasets and a relatively high learning rate (`1e-4`), while in the second stage, we focus on high-quality tokens with a smaller learning rate (`1e-5`).

 Drawing from the forgetting rules outlined in the Sailor paper, we introduce high-resource languages during the first stage (such as English, Chinese, Vietnamese, Indonesian, Thai, Malay, Burmese, Tagalog, and Khmer).
 In the second stage, we transition to both high-resource and low-resource languages (including Cebuano, Lao, Javanese, Waray, Sundanese, and Ilocano).
 This two-stage approach allows automatic data mixture in the first stage, while allowing us to incorporate high-quality tokens from low-resource languages in the second stage without rescheduling the mixing ratios.